Substance Abuse Counselor: Training Requirements and Career Options

 Substance Abuse Counselor: Training Requirements and Career Options Transcript

 Substance abuse counselors offer supportive, educational and counseling services to those who struggle with addictions to drugs and alcohol.
 These counseling professionals work in a variety of contexts and assist addicts in gaining and maintaining sobriety.
+Substance abuse counselors can come from a variety of educational backgrounds.
+However, those in private practice do require a master's degree and state certification.

 Substance Abuse Counselor Training Requirements